 Split the batter evenly amongst your cake pans.
 If you are from the metric world, I highly recommend weighing the batter and dividing by four to get the batter weight for each layer.
 This ensures even layers.

 Bake the cakes for 20m or until the cake springs back to the touch.
 If you bake more than 2 layers at once, it will likely take longer for the cakes to bake since your oven will be crowded.

 Whisk together the mascarpone, cayenne and powdered sugar until smooth.

-Whip the heavy cream until medium peaks form.
+In a separate bowl, whip the heavy cream until medium peaks form.

 For the assembly

 Once the cakes are cool, you may notice a hump or bubble on top of the cake.
 It’s best to trim the top of each layer so they are flat.
 Using a serrated knife, gently trim off this bubble of cake.
 Proceed with eating cake scraps.

 Once all the cakes have been trimmed, remove parchment and place the first layer on your plate/stand/piece-of-cardboard-wrapped-in-foil.
 Put a big dollop of mascarpone cream on the first layer and spread until even.
 Add next layer of cake and repeat.